Deployment & Anonymity

 Persistence, backup, and upgrades

-The key long-lived data is the SQLite file:
+The long-lived data is not just one main DB file:

 • the container image itself is stateless, so most upgrades are just a new tag plus restart